Cray-HPE/docs-csm/operations/network/Gateway_Testing.md

 more networks, as defined in the gateway test definition file (`gateway-test-defn.yaml`).
 The test will check the return code to make sure it gets the expected response.

-When the `nmnlb` network is tested, the test will use `api-gw-service-nmn.local` as an override for `nmnlb.<system-domain>` in CSM v1.2.
-Optionally, setting `use-api-gw-override: false` in `gateway-test-defn.yaml` disables that override, and the test will use `nmnlb.<system-domain>`.

 ## Topics

 - [Running Gateway Tests on an NCN Management Node](#running-gateway-tests-on-an-ncn-management-node)